 Some major changes have taken place in my life just now, some perplexing and tragic, some very positive.
 My emotions have been, and still are, all over the place, but I'm sure that's normal and a good thing.

 March BJP may be late, but I have a lot to think about and more to do right now.
 I'm hoping for a long stretch of boring, uneventful days and months ahead, but I do not see anything like that coming.
 I'm buckling my seatbelt for that bumpy ride ahead.

-I'm an artist living in Portland, Oregon, where I share a tiny little craftsman cottage with my husband and several feline-americans.
+I'm an artist living in Birdtown, Ohio, where I live in The Old Dark House with my husband and several feline-americans.
+This is not a good place to live, but we shall abide.
 I started this blog to record my participation in the 2007, 2008 and 2010 Bead Journal Project, so most entries will be relating to that topic.
 Being an artist, though, I reserve the right to completely stray from my original intention without notice.